Officer charged in Andre Hill’s death posts bail, is freed

 Collins had offered to surrender his client’s passport in the motion filed Sunday “should this court believe surrendering the passport would bolster his already proven track record of not being a flight risk.”

-In addition to one murder charge, Coy, a 19-year member of the force, also faces charges that include failure to use his body camera and failure to tell another officer he believed Hill presented a danger.
+In addition to one murder charge, Coy, a 19-year member of the force, also is charged with counts that include failure to use his body camera and failure to tell another officer he believed Hill presented a danger.

 He pleaded not guilty to all four charges Friday.
 He was fired from his job Dec.
 28.